Canadian Prairies: Physical geography

 Although the Prairie Provinces region is named for the prairies located within Alberta, Saskatchewan and Manitoba, the physical geography of the three provinces is quite diverse, consisting of portions of the Canadian Shield, the Western Cordillera and the Canadian Interior Plains.
-The plains comprise both prairies and forests while, with the exception of freshwater along the Hudson Bay, the shield is predominantly forested.
+The plains comprise both prairies and boreal plains forests while, with the exception of freshwater along the Hudson Bay, the shield is predominantly forested.

 Prairies

 Three main grassland types occur in the Canadian prairies: tallgrass prairie, mixed grass prairie, and fescue prairie (or using the WWF terminology, northern tall grasslands, northern mixed grasslands, and northern short grasslands).
 Each has a unique geographic distribution and characteristic mix of plant species.
-All but a fraction of one per cent of the tallgrass prairie has been converted to cropland.
+All but a fraction of 1% of the tallgrass prairie has been converted to cropland.
 What remains occurs on the 6000 km2 plain centred in the Red River Valley in Manitoba.
 Mixed prairie is more common and is part of the dry interior plains that extend from Canada south to the U.S. state of Texas.

 More than half of the remaining native grassland in the Canadian prairies is mixed.
 Though widespread in southern Saskatchewan and southeastern Alberta, because of extensive cattle grazing, it is estimated that only 24% of the original mixed prairie grassland remains.
 Fescue prairie occurs in the moister regions, occupying the northern extent of the prairies in central and southwestern Alberta and west-central Saskatchewan.

 The southwestern Canadian prairies, supporting brown and black soil types, are semi-arid and highly prone to frequent and severe droughts.

 The zones around the cities of Regina and immediately east of Calgary are also very dry.
 Most heavy precipitation quickly dissipates by the time it passes Cheadle on its way heading east.
 In an average year, southern Saskatchewan receives between 30–51 cm of precipitation, with the majority falling between April and June.
 Frost from October to April (and sometimes even early May) limits the growing season for certain crops.

 The eastern section of the Canadian prairies in Manitoba is well watered with several large lakes such as Lake Winnipeg and several large rivers.
 The area also gets reasonable amounts of precipitation.
 The middle sections of Alberta and Saskatchewan are also wetter than the south and have better farmland, despite having a shorter frost-free season.
 The areas around Edmonton and Saskatoon are especially notable as good farmland.
 Both lie in the northern area of the Palliser's Triangle, and are within aspen parkland a transitional prairie ecozone.